Skip to Content

 Why Do Huskies Move Their Ears?

-Before we get into specific Husky ear positions that indicate different emotions, we must address why dogs move their ears.
 Dogs’ ears, unlike human ears, are controlled by voluntary muscles.
 Simply put, their ear movements aren’t involuntary reactions but instinctual attempts at communication.

 Huskies move their ears to hear better and indicate interest, submissiveness, or hostility.
-Several subtle movements indicate more complex emotions, and sometimes various emotions overlap regarding their corresponding ear position.
+Several subtle movements indicate more complex emotions, and sometimes, various emotions overlap regarding their corresponding ear position.

 You should look at your dog’s ear position alongside other body language and behavior cues in the context of his environment when deciding why he behaves a certain way.
-You may come to the wrong conclusion if you rely solely on ear positions, as each position has at least two meanings.

 A Husky’s pointy ears